 At Southwest Institute of Healing Arts, we designed our online Holistic Nutrition Wellness Practitioner diploma for individuals highly motivated to lead healthier lives and inspire others to do the same in a rewarding career as a wellness coach and nutrition educator.
 While our holistic nutrition courses nurture awareness and appreciation of the mind-body-spirit connection, the Holistic Nutrition Wellness Practitioner diploma is also deeply rooted in science.

 The term holistic translates as “the whole.”
 It is the heart of the mind-body-spirit connection.
 In addition to eating healthier whole foods, holistic nutrition helps you identify the triggers and outside influences that sabotage healthy eating.
 It underscores the way the nutritional value of the foods we eat completes the circuit that connects all aspects of our being.

 As you progress through this program, you will master foundational and advanced holistic nutrition topics, life coaching fundamentals, stress management tools, entrepreneurial business development, professional communications, and marketing.
-Additionally, you will choose from one of two paths: Fitness Nutrition Educator or Natural Foods Culinary Specialist.
+Choose from one of two paths: Fitness Nutrition Educator or Natural Foods Culinary Specialist.

 Consisting of 755 hours of academics, theory, and practice, the core program objectives are modeled after the published educational standards of the National Association of Nutrition Professionals (NANP).
-Additionally, our holistic nutrition program has passed the National Association of Nutrition Professional’s (NANP) rigorous Educational Standards Review!
-Graduates of this program will automatically meet the educational standards for Professional Level Membership to apply for the Holistic Nutrition Credentialing Board Exam (HNCB).
-While enrolled, students may apply for Student Membership with the NANP.
+Additionally, our holistic nutrition program has passed the National Association of Nutrition Professionals (NANP) rigorous Educational Standards Review.
+Graduates of this program will automatically meet the educational standards for Professional Level Membership needed to apply for the Holistic Nutrition Credentialing Board Exam (HNCB).
+While enrolled, students may also apply for Student Membership with the NANP.